 Our therapists also possess training in some of the most sought after therapeutic approaches.
-This includes PROMPT to treat apraxia of speech, Orton-Gillingham and Wilson for literacy disorders, and SOS Feeding Approach to treat feeding disorders.
-In 2011, we launched the Find the Fun in Feeding Program to treat complex feeding disorder through the use of a systematic 12-week program.
+This includes PROMPT to treat apraxia of speech, Orton-Gillingham and Wilson for literacy disorders, and SOS Feeding Approach to treating feeding disorders.
+In 2011, we launched the Find the Fun in Feeding Program to treat complex feeding disorders through the use of a systematic 12-week program.
 We offer our very own clinician-designed session activities customized to meet the individual needs of children needing a multi-sensory approach to treatment.
 Some of our therapists are also trained in techniques such as ABA and Verbal Behavior.
 Please note that not all providers are specialized in all areas, so when you contact us feel free to discuss your unique needs with our office.

 Our Clinical Staff:

-Lisa Jiannetto, MA, CCC-SLP, Speech-Language Pathologist, Feeding Therapist, Director
+Lisa Jiannetto, MA, CCC-SLP, Feeding Specialist, Director

-Chelsae Dell Elba, MS, CCC-SLP, Speech-Language Pathologist, Feeding Therapist
+Chelsae Dell Elba, MS, CCC-SLP, Feeding Specialist